shnumtylmz/Patika.Dev-Front-End-Bootcamp/Week-5/JavaScript Asian Kitchen/README.md

 - **Filter by Category**: Filter dishes by Korean, Japanese, or Chinese cuisine.
 - **Responsive Design**: The menu is responsive and adapts to different screen sizes using Bootstrap.

-## Getting Started

-### Prerequisites

-- A modern web browser.
-- Internet connection for loading Bootstrap and Google Fonts.